This article is one in a series that aims to understand the basic SEO technical foundations to optimize your blog.

 Technical SEO is one of the most critical aspects of your SEO strategy.
 It’s also the first step of the process.
 If your technical SEO is poor, then everything else you do will be in vain.
 That’s why it’s essential to start with technical SEO when you’re building a new website or making changes to an existing one.

-According to SearchMetrics, 73% of consumers can’t identify a difference between a technical SEO audit and a regular SEO audit.
+According to SearchMetrics, 73% of consumers can’t distinguish between a technical SEO audit and a regular SEO audit.
 A good technical SEO report will give you an overall score that ranks websites on a scale from 1 to 5.
 This will allow visitors to know if your website is search-optimized immediately.
 Additionally, Google overhauled its algo in mid-2018 to prioritize developers and designers working on the technical aspects rather than just data analysis.
 This means that there is now a higher emphasis on innovation and best practices around solving problems rather than purely measuring what you have.

-When building or modifying theme pages, you should always create a post and a page specifically dedicated to covering the essential HTML elements and coding points.
+When building or modifying theme pages, you should always create a post and a page specifically covering the essential HTML elements and coding points.
 Keep in mind that many CMS and theme plugins now provide a simplified version of these technical fundamentals.
 This means that many blog posts and templates lack all the technical elements that make a good post.
 This leads to poorly optimized blog posts that won’t perform as well as they should.

 Aim to enhance visitors’ experience by providing SEO-enabled content.
 While keyword stuffing is explicitly discouraged by Google, you should avoid saying “any keyword.”
 This will eventually hurt search engine results or lead to other types of bad SEO in the future.
 When you use intentional keywords in your posts, make sure you have a lot of them.